-You can have trouble with your hearing at any age.
-You can get help to deal with hearing loss and stop it from getting worse.
+You can have trouble with your hearing at any age, but help is available and there are ways to stop it from getting worse.

 Signs of hearing loss